How to File for Workers Compensation in Boston Massachusetts

 The no fault worker’s policy means that you do not have to prove that your employer was careless or negligent when the injury or illness occurred.
 However, the injury needs to have taken place at work or when you were doing activities related to your job.

-Reporting an On the Job Work Injury
+Reporting an On the Job Work Injury in Boston

 The first step towards getting workers compensation in Boston MA is to report to your employer.
 You should report your work related injury as soon as possible, otherwise you may fail to get compensation.
 Delayed claims can be turned down for the simple reason that they were filed late.
 Then you should consult with an experienced workers compensation attorney in Boston MA.
 You can however, appeal the decision of the insurance company after the claim has been denied.